Share Fraud and Boiler Room Scams

-- If there are no contact details on the Register or you are told they are out of date, call the FCA Consumer Helpline on (0800 111 6768)
+If no contact details are on the Register or they are out of date, call the FCA Consumer Helpline on 0800 111 6768

 If you use an unauthorised firm to buy or sell shares or other investments, you will not have access to the Financial Ombudsman Services or Financial Services Compensation Scheme (FSCS) if things go wrong.